Wei9711/NegGCNs/README.md

 where $\overline{{\mathcal{N}}_i}$ is the negative samples of node $i$ and $\beta$ is a hyper-parameter to balance the contribution of the negative samples.

 # 1. NegGCN (MCGCN)
 The first method is based on Monte Carlo chains.
+The negative samples were sampled using the method in [Understanding Negative Sampling in Graph Representation Learning](https://arxiv.org/pdf/2005.09863.pdf)
 This work "Negative Samples-enhanced Graph Convolutional Neural Networks" appeared in the 16-th International Conference on Intelligent Systems and Knowledge Engineering  (ISKE 2021)

 ![NegGcn](NegGCN(MCGCN).jpg)